-When you first think of Sardinia you’re probably imagining delicious food, friendly people and ancient ruins.
-Not scuba diving.
+When you first think of Sardinia you’re probably imagining delicious food, friendly people, and ancient ruins.

 Interested in diving in Sardinia but not sure where to start?